Be included....Be connected

 3,200 Chromebooks secure trust-wide roll out!

-As one of the largest academy trusts in Enfield which prides itself on its inclusive ethos, the Enfield Learning Trust has taken the decision to invest approximately £750,000 to purchase over 3,200 additional Chromebooks so that every child in the trust from Year 1 and upwards is able to access our programme of digital learning, regardless of whether they are learning in school or remotely from home.
+As one of the largest academy trusts in Enfield which prides itself on its inclusive ethos, the ELT Partnership has taken the decision to invest approximately £750,000 to purchase over 3,200 additional Chromebooks so that every child in the trust from Year 1 and upwards is able to access our programme of digital learning, regardless of whether they are learning in school or remotely from home.

-ELT has pioneered digital learning techniques for many years and prides itself on being a tech-savvy education trust.
+The ELT Partnership has pioneered digital learning techniques for many years and prides itself on being a tech-savvy education trust.

-The use of digital technology to support teaching and learning has always been a strong feature of ELT.
+The use of digital technology to support teaching and learning has always been a strong feature of the ELT Partnership.
 This has been given renewed emphasis by the recent lockdown and the need to enable continuity of the curriculum at home through remote teaching and learning.

-The Enfield Learning Trust is already a user of the Google suite of digital learning tools in the state education sector, and has set up Google Classroom for pupils across its schools.
+The ELT Partnership is already a user of the Google suite of digital learning tools in the state education sector, and has set up Google Classroom for pupils across its schools.

 To achieve this, we will need to make learning challenging, interesting, rewarding and fun for our pupils.
 In turn pupils will take more control of their own learning in their own time.
 There are many tools available to help us create this type of learning environment - 1:1 devices will be pivotal in enabling this journey.